mkbabb/parse-that/docs/tranches/B/research/P6-SIR-SOL-DESIGN-DISPATCH-2026-07-30.md

 result == -2 typed fault; the sticky typed fault remains in runState
 ```

+Every return must be a safe integer in exactly
+`{-2, -1} ∪ [0, source.length]`.
+The integer is the sole internal
+success/mismatch/fault discriminator.

 The ordinary semantic value remains in run state.
 No object, tuple, region
 handle or state object is the hot control return.